This vibrant and festive Grinch cocktail along with our great holiday gift suggestions, are sure to put you in the holiday spirit.

 Okay, how cute is this shaker?!
 We recently added it to our collection & can’t wait to use it in some summer-themed cocktails.
 Perfect for the hip millennial in your life, or anyone who wishes they were somewhere tropical!

 We don’t actually own these, but plan to order some soon!
 They’re a beautiful addition to any bar, and they’ve gotten excellent reviews (4.5 stars & over 900 testimonials).
-Although I plan to go with something else for my brother, these were in my top 5!
+Although I plan to go with something else for my brother, these were also in my top 5!

 I got this for my boyfriend a few years ago for Christmas, and we loved using it!
 (Okay, he did most of the work.)
 We were actually still in college at the time and ended up brewing it in our dorm room (lol, we got some strange looks for sure), but it’s a fun project and a rewarding outcome if you closely follow the instructions.
 If you or the person you’re gifting it to is more of a beer person, try this one instead!